 In 1999, My Son was recognized as a UNESCO World Heritage Site due to its historical, architectural, and cultural significance.
 Although parts of the site were damaged due to war and time, conservation and restoration efforts continue to maintain the value of this heritage.

-Whether you’re starting from Da Nang or Hoi An, you can travel to My Son Sanctuary by motorbike, car, or bus.
-Since the journey takes a bit of time, traveling by car may be more convenient.
+Whether you’re starting from Da Nang or Hoi An, you can reach My Son by motorbike, car, or bus.
+Since the trip takes some time, traveling by car is generally the most convenient option.

 Follow us